2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/your-custom/scenario-02.md

 > Search for `#2sxcIntegration` in the code to find all the things that were adjusted to get it to work.

 > [!WARNING]
-> These docs are very WIP and incomplete.
+> These docs are still WIP.

 ## Scope of Scenario #2 - Edit EAV Data